Skip to Main Content

 Your insurance provider will likely give you instructions about how to prepare for your life insurance medical exam, but there are many helpful things you might do in the days leading up to the exam.
 While they won’t improve your cholesterol instantly, these tips can help the exam go smoothly:

-- Exercise: Again, hitting the gym or going for a run won’t dramatically change your exam results.
+• Exercise: Again, hitting the gym or going for a run won’t dramatically change your exam results.
 However, getting into healthy habits in the weeks or months leading up to the exam might eventually help you get better rates on your life insurance policy.
+That said, you should avoid working out right before your exam and the day prior, as it could negatively affect your cholesterol and blood pressure levels during the exam.

-- Don’t eat for several hours before the exam: Your insurance provider will likely give you specific instructions on how long you are supposed to fast before the exam since eating right before blood work can give inaccurate results.
-You might want to schedule the exam in the morning if you think it might be difficult to fast.
+• Don’t eat for several hours before the exam: Although not necessarily impacting cholesterol, you may want to fast a few hours prior to the exam since eating right before blood work can impact results, such as inaccurate blood sugar levels.
+Consider scheduling the exam in the morning if you think it might be difficult to fast.

 At the exam, your technician will likely draw blood, request a urine sample, and check your height, weight, blood oxygen level, blood pressure and pulse.
 You also might be asked about your health history or family history of disease or medical conditions.